PavanRangani/docs/docs/prd/estate-plan/will.md

 ### UX Rule

-- When no records available then show a valid message.
+- when any section has no records available, system shows a valid message.
 - Column for `Amendment` section : `Date` & `Notes`
 - Column for `Codicil Section` : `Date` & `Notes`.
 - For `Codicils, Amendment` record are sorted in the decending order of date.